CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </pre>

 <span class="description">
-The Modal Form is displayed when the user starts the flow to create a resource.
+The modal form is displayed when the user starts the flow to create a resource.
 Asana will make a signed request to the specified `form_metadata_url` in the configuration, and expect a response with the metadata needed to create the form.
-This process is also used for forms within Rule Actions.
+This process is also used for forms within rule actions.
 </span>

 </section>